Honda CR-Z Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Includes $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
-Rates include averaging for all U.S. states and CR-Z trim levels.
+These estimates include $500 policy deductibles, bodily injury liability limits of 30/60, and includes medical/PIP and uninsured motorist coverage.
+Estimates are averaged for all states and CR-Z models.

 Use the form below to get customized rates for your location.